Overview

 The SETA Skills Submission Process involves submitting the Workplace Skills Plan (WSP) and the Annual Training Report (ATR) to the relevant Sector Education Training Authority (SETA).
 This submission is key to claiming the mandatory and discretionary grants, encouraging companies to engage in structured training and development initiatives.

-Organizations that align their training plans with actual development (as reflected in WSP/ATR submissions) not only maximize grant payouts but also optimize their ROI on skills training initiatives, enhancing workforce capabilities while minimizing financial waste.
+Alignment of training plans with actual development (as reflected in WSP/ATR submissions) not only maximize grant payouts but also optimize their ROI on skills training initiatives, enhancing workforce capabilities while minimizing financial waste.

-The process is more than just compliance.
-It unlocks 50% of the total skills levy paid by the employer, transforming it into an investment in staff development.
+Compliance: unlocks 50% of the total skills levy paid by the employer, transforming it into an investment in staff development.
 Moreover, timely and accurate submissions make companies eligible for additional discretionary grants, thus turning the skills levy into a powerful tool for long-term business growth.

 Central to the SETA skills submission process are two important reports.
 The workplace skills plan (WSP) and the annual training report (ATR).
 These reports are submitted as one document covering the skills process within an organisation.
 Their submission to the relevant SETA (Sector Education Training Authority) attests to that organisation fulfilling this commitment.